moliver28/research-handbook/content/handbook/support/workflows/working-on-tickets.md

 By following these steps, you ensure a structured approach to ticket handling that can save time and enhance customer satisfaction.

-## Handling Tickets from Different Regions
+## Handling tickets from different regions

    - Where possible respect the customers specified  preferred region for ticket handling.
 Exceptions should be made only when a ticket is close to breaching FRT SLA,  has been escalated/STAR'ed requiring immediate attention regardless of region or if the customer has specifically requested it to be handled outside of region.